Diaz homers, Morton goes 6 scoreless as Rays top Red Sox 2-1

+Pagán allowed Christian Vázquez’s leadoff single in the ninth, then threw a called third strike past Andrew Benintendi.
+He gave up a popup to Betts that Diaz lost in the wind and allowed to drop on the infield dirt.
+The first baseman grabbed the ball and threw to second to force Vázquez, and Pagán struck out Mitch Moreland for his third save.

+“Those guys are pretty good,” Boston manager Alex Cora said.
+“They made some good pitches when they had to.”

-Mike Zunino added a fourth-inning RBI single off the Monster for the AL East-leading Rays, who were swept at home by Boston in a three-game series last weekend.
+Mike Zunino had a fourth-inning RBI single off the Monster for the AL East-leading Rays, who were swept at home by Boston in a three-game series last weekend.

 Morton (3-0) gave up two hits, struck out five and walked four, and five relievers completed a five-hitter.